identity-com/gateway-protocol-evm/README.md

 ## Costs

-The Gateway Protocol includes a charge mechanism, allowing gatekeepers to charge users for the gateway tokens that they issue, either in the chain's native coin, or an ERC20 token.
+The Gateway Protocol includes a charge mechanism, allowing gatekeepers to charge users for the gateway tokens that they issue, refresh or unfreeze either in the chain's native coin, or an ERC20 token.
+Gateway networks can also configure a percentage of gatekeeper fees (up to 100%) that are paid to the network during token operations.

-The cost of a gateway token is determined by the gatekeeper and can be changed at any time.
-It is good practice for the gatekeeper to advertise their prices, but this does not need to be on chain.
+The cost associated with gateway token operations is determined by the gatekeeper and can be changed at any time but a gatekeeper must wait 7 days before they are able to update fees again.

 ### Charging while Forwarding